☎ Call Today Free Consult

 One of the most critical errors is speaking to law enforcement without an attorney present.
 Even casual statements or attempts to “explain” your side of the story can be used against you in court.
 For example:

-A felony attorney ensures that clients exercise their right to remain silent appropriately while gathering information to build a strong defense.
+A felony attorney makes sure clients exercise their right to remain silent appropriately while gathering information to build a strong defense.

 2. Missed Procedural Protections